vsyrjala/linux/dim.rst

     $ dim push-queued

-This will also rebuild a new drm-intel-nightly integration tree.
+This will also rebuild a new drm-tip integration tree.
 If that fails, ask maintainers for help with resolving conflicts.
 One thing to note here is that the script syncs saved git rerere conflict resolutions around.
 One does the resolution, everyone has it.
 The drawback is, someone screws up the conflict resolution, everyone has it...